phillies/fooracle/README.md

 # fooracle
 football (soccer) oracle for prediction games based on historical match data.
-Can you beat the AI?
+See Jupyter file for a demo on how to use it.
+Coded for world cup 2018 in Russia.
+Should work for other tournaments, too.
+As long as they are similarly structured :-D.